roman-pavlov/management-handbook/README.md

 ## Why This Readme
 Hello and welcome to my README!
 If you are here, you are probably curious.
-I want to help you to understand how we can work in the best possible way and establish a good collaboration.
+I want to help you to understand how we can work in the best possible way.

 ## Briefly About Myself
 I am Ukrainian, living and working in the UK since 2015.
 I love building cool products that help people to live better lives.
 I have a wife, a daughter and a dog.
-I enjoy Yoga, travelling, martial arts, music, motorcycling, skiing, surfing, cycling and many other things in life.
+I enjoy yoga, travelling, martial arts, music, motorcycling, sports and many other things in life.

 ## My Values
 Personally, I support liberal views and a high level of freedom in decision-making.
 My ideal engineering organisation would be autonomous, and collaborative with a bottom-up culture being able to move fast and innovate.
 It's a journey to get there.
 My mission is to help.
 I avoid being authoritarian unless things have been significantly broken.

 I value transparency and collaboration over ego.
 True teamwork unlocks unexpected results.
 Creating an environment where different opinions help to find the truth is important.
 I value a blameless culture where people learn from their mistakes.

-I invest in operational efficiency and DevOps.
+I value operational efficiency and DevOps.
 It enables shipping iteratively and quickly.
-I like working smart and not hard.
+I prefer working smart and not hard.

 Having a fun place to work is awesome.
 We spend much time at work being serious.
 I tend to forget about it and aspire to have more fun.
 I support sustainable work/life balance.

 I believe in the culture of writing.
 When people write they improve their thinking.
 Also, writing reduces the room for misinterpretation and miscommunication.

+I value feedback that is given swiftly, clearly, and kindly coming both ways.
+If you feel uncomfortable sharing feedback with me directly, please feel free to speak to my manager.

+I believe in having useful, short and productive meetings and value our time.

 I value in-person collaboration.
 It improves the decision-making process and speed of information.
 For example, I find pair programming an efficient collaborative technique.
 It may greatly improve team velocity if done well.
 At the same time, I value focus time and an opportunity to work solo.
-Certain tasks require a destruction-free environment.
-So hybrid setting is a good mix.
+Certain tasks require focus time.
+Hybrid work setting is a good mix.

 ### Some books that influenced me
 - Marcus Aurelius.
 Meditations